This post was originally published on 17th January 2018 and updated on 4th August 2019.

 What is it like to MTB at Cardrona BIKE PARK?

 Flowing, long downhill MTB trails is what it’s all about at Cardrona, with a great variety of green, blue and black runs.
 Although it’s only 1 hour away from Queenstown, the riding and terrain is quite different – alpine, open, packed and loose dirt, and schist.
-Your uphill duties are taken care of with McDougall’s Chondola, Whitestar Express Quad and a shuttle at the bottom of Valley View chair.
+Your uphill duties are taken care of with McDougall’s Chondola, Whitestar Express Quad and a shuttle at the bottom of Heli Corner (a few kms down from the bottom of the Valley View Quad).
 Efficient, quick and no queues, you’ll be up the top again in no time.
 Check the Dirt Report or on arrival to see what times the shuttle is running.

 And before you get there, it's a great idea to get familiar with the MTB trail map.